Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/README.md

 # Nice3point.Revit.AddIn.1

-Autodesk Revit plugin project organized into multiple solution files that target versions 2023 - 2027.
+Autodesk Revit plugin project organized into a single solution with configurations that target versions 2023 - 2027.

 ## Table of content